Jeff Fernandez, PhD, PE, CPE - Managing Principal

 Served as an expert on several time and motion projects involving a variety of occupational tasks.
 Designed study, visited site, collected and analyzed data, prepared reports, and provided litigation support.

-Served as a consulting expert for the Wage and Hour Division, U.S. Department of Labor, on a project involving time spent on numerous tasks.
+Served as a consulting expert for the Wage and Hour Division, U.S. Department of Labor, in an enforcement action against a major meat processor.
+Worked with the regional solicitor’s office (Kansas City) involving time spent on numerous tasks.
 Inspected the sites, collected and analyzed data, and prepared report.

 Served as a consulting expert for OSHA on numerous occasions in the ergonomic evaluation of work places as it relates to musculoskeletal disorders (MSDs).
 Prepared reports and provided litigation support.